 If you accept the fact that MFD is as much an emotional problem as it is a neurological and physical one, it’s logical that you have to change your emotions towards the instrument.

 But how?
 How can you change?
-You can’t stop yourself feeling something, but with some concentration you can create different feelings – different neuro-associations.
+You can’t stop yourself feeling something, but with some concentration, you can create different feelings – different neuro-associations.

-Close your eyes and try to remember that child, eager to try, happy to play, having fun while practising, and proud after lessons.
+Close your eyes and try to remember that child, eager to try, happy to play, having fun while practicing, and proud after lessons.
 Close your eyes, and imagine the time when everything was effortless and you did well without trying hard.
 Close your eyes and re-live the best moments.

 This feeling of joy is the most precious thing.
 No job, prize, or success is worth as much as this.
 And funnily enough, if you experience this feeling, it helps you to perform better.